-A: Small Business Innovation Research (SBIR) is a congressionally mandated program signed into law by the President on July 22, 1982, and reauthorized on October 28, 1992, which seeks to encourage the initiative of the private sector and to use small businesses as effectively as possible in meeting federal research and development objectives.
+A: Small Business Innovation Research (SBIR) is a congressionally mandated program signed into law by the President on July 22, 1982, and reauthorized on December 23, 2016, as part of the National Defense Authorization Act for Fiscal Year 2017.
+Section 1834 contains the extension of SBIR and STTR programs through September 30, 2022.
+SBIR seeks to encourage the initiative of the private sector and to use small businesses as effectively as possible in meeting federal research and development objectives.

-In the U.S. Department of Transportation (U.S. DOT) these initiatives are directed to high priority transportation research and development requirements in the operating administrations.
+In the U.S. Department of Transportation (U.S. DOT), these initiatives are directed towards high-priority transportation research and development requirements of the operating administrations.

 A: The U.S. DOT SBIR program's purpose is to stimulate technological innovations in departmental programs utilizing, to the degree possible, the valuable resources and creative capabilities of the small business community in the United States.

 A: Eight operating administrations within the U.S. DOT participate in SBIR projects:

 - Federal Highway Administration (FHWA)

 - Federal Motor Carrier Safety Administration (FMCSA)

 - Office of the Assistant Secretary for Research and Technology (OST-R)